Windower/Lua/addons/blist/README.md

 * v0.0  06/08/13 Created addon.
 * v1.0  06/08/13 Public release.
 * v1.1  06/15/13 Added 'bl qa name' command, fixed some type-mismatch errors, and added command to tell all characters to update whenever a members.xml change was made.
+* v1.2  07/01/13 Fixed issue with bazaar and emote not getting blocked.
+Fixed issue with member entries being erased.